johankladder/react-native-collapsible-header-components/README.md

 Collapsible headers are bars that are in top of scroll-views.
 Most of the time these bars contain controllers, like: a channel selector or a search-bar.
-The point is, they make up space on the top space of a view.
+The point is, they make up space on the top space of a view and should collapse when the user scrolls down.

 ## When do I need 'collapsible headers' ?

-Collapsible headers can be used when your header takes up a lot of space of the UI.
+Collapsible headers can be used when your header takes up a lot of space in the UI.
 With a collapsible header it is possible to automatically remove the header when scrolling down and show it again when scrolling up.

 ## Additional properties of the 'scroll-views'.

-Both the `<CollapsibleScrollView/>` and the `<CollapsableFlatList/>` contain the following additional props:
+Both the `<CollapsibleScrollView/>` and the `<CollapsibleFlatList/>` contain the following additional props (next to the default props of the given component):

 Property | Default | Description
 ---------|---------|------------
 `collapsibleHeaderHeight` | Required | The height of the header. (integer) `collapsibleHeader` | Required | The actual header component (React.Component) `statusBarHeight` | 0 | The height that the logic should always remain.
-So when given 100, the bottom 100 pixels is always visible
+So when given 100, the bottom 100 pixels is always visible. (integer)

 ## Example code: